 WNC will consider awarding credit for prior experiential learning to students who have been accepted to the college.
 A minimum of 45 contact hours or 15 hours of instruction plus two hours of outside preparation per contact hour is required for each credit awarded.
 The college may accept a maximum of 15 credits from non-traditional sources to include the following:

 The above sources must meet the minimum standards for accreditation by nationally or state recognized agencies.
 Credits from non-traditional sources are evaluated on a case-by-case basis.
 In general, credit is awarded only for those courses or training experiences that are comparable to those courses offered by Western Nevada College.
-Certain credits may be applicable to satisfy course requirements for occupational degrees while others may be used as elective credit primarily for the AGS and AAS and Bachelor of Technology degrees and for certificate of achievement only.
+Certain credits may be applicable to satisfy course requirements for occupational degrees while others may be used as elective credit primarily for the AGS and AAS and Bachelor of Technology degrees and for Certificate of Achievement only.
 The only nontraditional credit applicable towards the AA and/or AS degrees is from military service as documented by a DD2-14, or correspondence or extension courses from a regionally accredited institution.
-Nontraditional education credit from any source other than correspondence classes from a regionally accredited institution will not be awarded to fulfill general education requirements except for the human relations requirement when applicable.
+Nontraditional education credit from any source other than correspondence classes from a regionally accredited institution will not be awarded to fulfill general education requirements, except for the human relations requirement when applicable.

-Admitted students who are veterans and have completed more than one year of active duty and were honorably discharged may be granted non-traditional credit from a DD2-14, up to a maximum of 4 credits.
+Admitted students who are veterans and have completed more than one year of active duty and were honorably discharged may be granted non-traditional credit from a DD2-14, up to a maximum of four credits.
 Students may also receive credit for additional military training by sending an official military transcript.